MOHITJOSHI.COM (domain name created on 15 March 2014)

 3. Omega Baryon

-The omega baryon was first discovered in bubble chamber in 1964.
+The omega baryon was discovered in bubble chamber in 1964.

-In those first omega events, incoming negative Kaon K(u`s) collided with a proton p (uud) in bubble chamber and decayed into an omega baryon Ω(sss), a positive kaon K+ (us`) and a neutral Kaon K0 (ds`).
+In those first omega events, incoming negative Kaon K(u`s) collided with a proton p (uud) in bubble chamber and produced an omega baryon Ω(sss), a positive kaon K+ (us`) and a neutral kaon K0 (ds`).

 K (u`s) + p (uud) Ω(sss) + K+ (us`) + K0 (ds`)